 2.)
 Adjudication Hearing – this is where the Agency presents its evidence to the Court and the Court determines if the situation fits the definition of child abuse, child neglect, and/or child dependency.
 The parents may also present evidence to prove to the Court why the situation does not fit any of the definitions.

 3.)
 Disposition Hearing – if the Court determines the situation fits any of the definitions, the Disposition Hearing is where the Agency presents the Case Plan to the Court.
 The Case Plan will list the things the parents have to do to correct their circumstances or change their behaviors to benefit the children and the family as a whole.

 4.)
-Review Hearings – generally scheduled every 6 months, these are where the Court brings the Agency and the parents back into Court to review the parents’ progress in working the Case Plan.
+Review Hearings – generally scheduled every 6 months, these are where the Judge brings the Agency and the parents back into court to review the parents’ progress in working the Case Plan.
 If the parents do a good job, reunification with the children can occur sooner than later.
 If the parents cannot pull it together over the course of a Case Plan (which could last as long as a year or two), the Agency could move to terminate the parents’ rights to the children.
 Then, custody of the children will either go to a relative, friend, or a foster family.

 Connect With Me

 For additional information about my services, please get in touch with me today.
 I look forward to hearing from you.